Community Services and Resources

 Photocopies can be made by the public at a charge of $0.20 per page.

-The blind, sight impaired, or learning disabled may apply for the service at the library.
-Voices of Vision in Geneva is the local service center for this Library of Congress Program.
-Forms are available at the Reference Desk.
+The blind, sight impaired, or learning disabled may print an application for the talking book service at Voices of Vision website.
+Voices of Vision in Geneva, IL is the local service center for this Library of Congress Program.

 If you have an item with print that is too small to see we have a magnifier that may help.
 It is an easy to use machine that will enlarge the view of an item so it can be seen clearly.
 Ask at the adult reference desk for assitsance.